 Literature that deals with the people who lived once under colonialism, is called postcolonial literature.
 Countries of almost every continent went through colonialism.
 Africa was the most affected continent as colonialism and imperialism caused major changes in the lives of Africans.
-Things Fall Apart is a novel that deals with postcolonial literature, in which Chinua Achebe wrote about the demerits of colonialism.
+Things Fall Apart is a novel that deals with postcolonial literature, in which Chinua Achebe portrays theme of colonialism and its demerits.
 He proved that colonialism either sieged cultural development of Igbo society or entirely replaced it with the new culture.
 He was not the only one who managed to write novels on colonialism.
 Heart of Darkness is also an example in which the writer described the miserable condition of Africans when they suffered under British rule.

-History is not enough to believe and categories Things Fall Apart as a postcolonial novel.
+History is not enough to believe and categories Things Fall Apart as a postcolonial novel and to understand the theme of colonialism in it.
 Being students of literature, we must gather some evidence from the book to prove that it is about the people of that continent, which was colonized the most.
 In order to do this, we have to divide the novel into three parts.
 In fact, Chinua Achebe already completed this task for us.
 Hence, he divided the novel into three parts; in first part, he portrays life of Nigerians before colonialism; in second part, he depicts the disturbed life of people when whitemen entered in their society; thirdly, at the end he elucidates the miserable condition of the people along with protagonist of the play after colonialism.

-It has become obvious from the summary of the novel that Chinua Achebe hit the cultural lives of Nigerian people in his play Things Fall Apart to show the postcolonial condition of the people.
+It has become obvious from the summary of the novel that Chinua Achebe hit the cultural lives of Nigerian people in his play Things Fall Apart to show the postcolonial condition of the people and to paint colonialism as its major theme.
 He shows the effect of imperialism through cultural conflicts; therefore, we must stick to the cultural clashes to understand that the play really is a postcolonial novel and we should add it in the list of literature with the effect of colonialism.

 We must know how Igbo people were living before whitemen entered their country.
 It is necessary to acknowledge the lifestyle of those people to know how colonialism affected them.

 In addition, the yam season was full of festivals.
 A person’s wealth and wives were dependent upon the production of yam crop.
 They did not have kings, instead they had their own tribal customs.
 Every tribe had their own head, who decided the matters between people of his tribe.
-Okonkwo in this novel is a good example of it.
+Okonkwo along with other characters of Things Fall Apart is a good example of it.
 Thus, these were the main customs and beliefs of Igbo society that were really sacred to them.
-In the novel Things Fall Apart, the writer shows us that they were living happily while following these traditions before postcolonialism.
+In the novel Things Fall Apart, the writer shows us through this major theme that before colonialism they were living happily while following these traditions.

 In Chapter-15 and Chapter-16, the readers realize the interference of whitemen at Abame village.
 A whiteman enters the society on a bicycle, which the people call iron-horse.
 When they consult the oracle, it is prophesied that the whiteman followed by others would cause destruction of the village.
 People of the society kill the whiteman and ties his bicycle to a tree; however, whitemen who follow him subsequently discover it and angrily destroy the village Abame.